waprin/gcloud-python/docs/monitoring-usage.rst

 auto-created.
 For more information on creating metric descriptors, see the `Metric Descriptors`_ section.
 For information on metric type auto-creation, see `Auto-creation of custom metrics`_.

-You must also create a fully parameterized :class:`~gcloud.monitoring.resource.Resource` from one of the available resource descriptors which can be listed using the :class:`~gcloud.monitoring.resource.ResourceDescriptor` class, which similarly requires that its available labels have values specified.
-The label project_id is ignored when writing and should not be specified.
+You will also need to provide a :class:`~gcloud.monitoring.resource.Resource` instance specifying a monitored resource type as well as values for all of the monitored resource labels, except for project_id, which is ignored when writing.
+A good choice is to use the underlying physical resource where your application code runs – e.g., a monitored resource type of gce_instance or aws_ec2_instance.
+In some limited circumstances, such as when only a single process writes to the custom metric, you may choose to use the global monitored resource type.

+See `Monitored resource types`_ for a list of all monitored resource types available in Stackdriver Monitoring.

 >>> from gcloud import monitoring
 >>> # Create a Resource object for the desired monitored resource type.